 - Visit law schools, if possible

 - Follow up with law schools that have you on their waiting list

 - Make your seat deposit to the law school you wish to attend by the school’s deadline

 - Send Cornell's Pre-Law Program an email with your final LSAT scores and admission decisions

 Law school can be an expensive undertaking.
 Tuition, fees, books, housing, insurance, and food costs add up quickly.
 Scholarships, grants, loans, and jobs can all contribute to fund a law student’s education.

 Make sure to take the time to research your different financing options.
-Financial Aid for Law School: A Preliminary Guide can help you identify your options.
+The Law School Admission Council (LSAC) has resources on paying for law school that can help you identify your options.
 From there, contact the law schools where you have been admitted for further, more detailed information.